Skip to Main Content

 acknowledging the work of others

 For an assessment task it’s easy.
 There are clear guidelines around what you can include; like how to seek permission for collecting photos and videos while you are on placement and how you’re able to use them in the future.
-Check if your Faculty, workplace or industry has a permission form available to use.
+Check if your faculty, workplace or industry has a permission form available to use.

 When selecting artefacts for a portfolio, consider the following questions.